 The ideas and empirical results presented here are suggestive of several interesting extensions.
 First, it seems natural that jump risk may be priced differently from easier-to-hedge continuous price variability; see, e.g., Santa-Clara and Yan (2004).
 Hence, separately modeling and forecasting the continuous sample path, or integrated volatility, and jump components of the quadratic variation process, as discussed above, is likely to result in important improvements in derivatives and other pricing decisions.

-Second, our choice of a fiveminute sampling frequency and the new skip-one realized bi-power and tri-power variation measures to mitigate the market microstructure frictions in the high-frequency data were guided by somewhat ad hoc considerations.
-It would be interesting to further investigate the "optimal" choice of sampling frequency, or the use of sub-sampling schemes in the construction of the bi- and tri-power variation measures.
-The related results for the realized variation measures in, e.g., Bandi and Russell (2004a,b), Hansen and Lunde (2004a,b) and Zhang, Aït-Sahalia and Mykland (2005), should be helpful.
+Second, our choice of a five-minute sampling frequency and the new skip-one realized bi-power and tri-power variation measures to mitigate the market microstructure frictions in the high-frequency data were based on intuitive but informal considerations.
+It would be interesting to further investigate the "optimal" choice of sampling frequency, or the use of optimal sub-sampling schemes in the construction of the bi- and tri-power variation measures.
+The related results for the realized variation measures in, e.g., Bandi and Russell (2004a,b), Hansen and Lunde (2006) and Zhang, Aït-Sahalia and Mykland (2005), should be helpful.

 Third, if interest centers exclusively on volatility forecasting, the use of more traditional robust power variation measures defined by the sum of absolute high-frequency returns raised to powers less than two might afford additional gains over and above the improvements provided by the bi-power variation and significant jump measures used here; the recent empirical results in Forsberg and Ghysels (2004) are suggestive.

-Fourth, casual empirical observations suggest that very large price moves, or jumps, often occur simultaneously across different markets.
+Fourth, casual empirical observation suggests that very large price moves, or jumps, often occur simultaneously across different markets.
 It would be interesting to extend the present analysis to a multivariate framework explicitly incorporating such commonalities through the use of quadratic covariation and appropriately defined co-power variation measures; the abstract theoretical results in Barndorff-Nielsen, Graversen, Jacod, Podolskij and Shephard (2005) are intriguing.
 In addition to allowing for more accurate statistical identification of the most important, or significant, jumps, this should also enhance our understanding of the underlying economic influences that "drive" financial markets and prices.

+Last, and not at all least, additional exploration of variations on the shrinkage estimation undertaken here would be of great interest.
+We simply shrink raw jump estimates toward zero by setting all those less than some arbitrary threshold (motivated by classical asymptotic distribution theory) to zero.
+This "hard threshold" contrasts with the "soft thresholds" typical of Bayesian shrinkage, which would involve coaxing, but not forcing, of raw jump estimates toward zero.
+A thorough Bayesian analysis must, however, await future work.